RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 <ins>Code validation:</ins>
 1. [HTML validation](https://validator.w3.org/nu/)
 - index.html: 3 warnings, 1 error
+    - the 3 warnings are about the sections in the HTML not having headings.
+However, in this case I feel that headings are not necessary: I'm using the section element to differentiate between different sections of the game, but there is no text that warrants the use of headings.
+    - the error is about an aria-controls attribute not pointing to an element in the same document.
+This was a typo.
 - highscores.html: 1 error
+    - the error is about an aria-controls attribute not pointing to an element in the same document.
+This was a typo.
 - game-settings.html: 1 error
+    - the error is about an aria-controls attribute not pointing to an element in the same document.
+This was a typo.
 - how-to-play.html: 1 error
+    - the error is about an aria-controls attribute not pointing to an element in the same document.
+This was a typo.
 1. [CSS validation](https://jigsaw.w3.org/css-validator/)
 - 2 errors in Bootstrap.
 These I will ignore, as they are errors in a third-party extension.
 - 750 warnings in Bootstrap.
 These I will ignore, as they are errors in a third-party extension.